akuklev/akuklev.github.io/README.md

 and the picture of heaps as collections of distinct objects becomes fuzzy: instead of "distinct particles", we deal with "field quanta", with quantum heaps playing the role of quantum fields.
-We assume this analogy can be [made precise](https://ncatlab.org/nlab/show/quantum+circuits+via+dependent+linear+types) and will allow describing quantum computations and perhaps also non-discrete quantum processes in general and might shed new some light onto formalization of quantum field theory.
+We assume this analogy can be [made precise](https://ncatlab.org/nlab/show/quantum+circuits+via+dependent+linear+types) allowing to describe quantum algorithms and model physical quantum systems, hopefully shedding new some light onto formalization of the quantum field theory.

 The affine logic for biconstructive mathematics seems an entirely distinct subject at first.
 However, biconstructive propositions are semantically described as particularly simple Chu spaces,